OleksandrOsypenko89/Interview/README.md

 # My project - INTERVIEW SIMULATOR

-#### The project was created to improve interview skills.
+The project was created to improve interviewing skills.
 At the moment, it contains 432 questions.
-There are also tests with examples of codes with answer options for the result of the code.
+There are also tests with sample codes and answer options for the result of the code.
+The project envisages that the user enters the section with questions for the interview and will be presented with 15 questions in turn, to which he must verbally give answers and click on the “know”, “don't know” button.
+You can also see the correct answer if you are in doubt about your answer.
+All questions to which the user does not know the answer will be recorded in the list to be studied and displayed on the main page.

 ### Stack of technologies used in the project